 - Prefer the use of "Garrard". - If "Stag" is used, maybe interpretive signage could be used refer to Figure 2 below:

-The "in principle' support form from Geographic Names Victoria is available in Attachment [4.3.3].
+The "In Principle' support form is available in Attachment [4.3.3] - Geographic Names Victoria 'In Principle' Support - Stag - Oct 2018.

 Figure 2 - Examples of Signage (Extract from Geographic Names Victoria Naming Rules)